AmigaAbattoir/nova-ant/Ant.novaextension/README.md

 In the Ant sidebar, you can right-click and select "Run" on a target.

 On targets and on other elements in the sidebar, you can also select "Show in Build XML" to jump to that point in the XML

+## Notes

+When word wrapping is enabled, sometimes the `Show in Build XML` does not go to the correct position.

 ## Configuration